 The First Lien Credit Agreement provides for a \$15 million revolving credit facility (including obligations in respect of revolving loans, swing line loans and letters of credit) (the "Revolving Credit Facility") and a \$190 million first lien term loan facility (the "First Lien Term Loan Facility") and bears interest at an adjusted LIBOR Rate (with a 1% floor) or Alternate Base Rate plus an applicable margin.
 The applicable margin is 4.25% with respect to adjusted LIBOR advances and 3.25% with respect to Alternate Base Rate advances.
 The Revolving Credit Facility and First Lien Term Loan Facility are secured by a first priority lien on substantially all of the assets of EPL and Intermediate.
 The Revolving Credit Facility and First Lien Term Loan Facility mature on October 11, 2018.
-Under the Revolving Credit Facility, EPL had \$7.3 million in letters of credit outstanding and \$7.7 million available for borrowing as of March 26, 2014.
+Under the Revolving Credit Facility, EPL had \$7.3 million in letters of credit outstanding and \$7.7 million available for borrowing as of September 24, 2014.

-The Second Lien Credit Agreement provides for a \$100 million Second Lien Term Loan Facility (the "Second Lien Term Loan Facility") and bears interest at an adjusted LIBOR or Alternate Base Rate plus an applicable margin.
-The applicable margin rate is 8.50% with respect to adjusted LIBOR advances and 7.50% with respect to Alternate Base Rate advances.
-The Second Lien Term Loan Facility is secured by a second priority lien on substantially all of the assets of EPL and Intermediate.
-The Second Lien Term Loan Facility matures on April 11, 2019.
+The Second Lien Credit Agreement provided for a \$100 million second lien term loan (the "Second Lien Term Loan") and bore interest at an adjusted LIBOR or Alternate Base Rate plus an applicable margin.
+The applicable margin rate was 8.50% with respect to adjusted LIBOR advances and 7.50% with respect to Alternate Base Rate advances.
+The Second Lien Term Loan was secured by a second priority lien on substantially all of the assets of EPL and Intermediate.
+We repaid the Second Lien Term Loan in the third quarter of 2014 with proceeds from our IPO.

-Our senior secured credit facilities contain a number of covenants that, among other things, restrict, subject to certain exceptions, EPL's ability to (i) incur additional indebtedness, (ii) issue preferred stock, (iii) create liens on assets, (iv) engage in mergers or consolidations, (v) sell assets, (vi) make investments, loans or advances, (vii) make certain acquisitions, (viii) engage in certain transactions with affiliates, (ix) authorize or pay dividends and (x) change its lines of business or fiscal year.
-In addition, our senior secured credit facilities require EPL to maintain, on a consolidated basis, a minimum interest coverage ratio and not to exceed a maximum total leverage ratio.
-As of the date of this prospectus, we were in compliance with our senior secured credit facilities' financial covenants.
+The First Lien Credit Agreement contains a number of covenants that, among other things, restrict, subject to certain exceptions, EPL's ability to (i) incur additional indebtedness, (ii) issue preferred stock, (iii) create liens on assets, (iv) engage in mergers or consolidations, (v) sell assets, (vi) make investments, loans or advances, (vii) make certain acquisitions, (viii) engage in certain transactions with affiliates, (ix) authorize or pay dividends and (x) change its lines of business or fiscal year.
+In addition, the agreement requires EPL to maintain, on a consolidated basis, a minimum interest coverage ratio and not to exceed a maximum total leverage ratio.
+As of the date of this prospectus, we were in compliance with the First Lien Credit Agreement's financial covenants.

-On July 9, 2014, we agreed with our lenders to amend the terms of our First Lien Credit Agreement to remove restrictions on capital expenditures and permit special dividend payments of up to \$11 million per fiscal year (not to exceed \$33 million in the aggregate) for purposes of our income tax receivable agreement (the "Amendment").
+On July 9, 2014, we agreed with our lenders to amend the terms of the First Lien Credit Agreement to remove restrictions on capital expenditures and permit special dividend payments of up to \$11 million per fiscal year (not to exceed \$33 million in the aggregate) for purposes of our income tax receivable agreement (the "Amendment").
 See "Certain Relationships and Related Party Transactions-Income Tax Receivable Agreement."
-These Amendment provisions will become operative only upon the repayment in full of our Second Lien Term Loan Facility.
-We intend to use the net proceeds from this offering to repay our Second Lien Term Loan Facility.
-See "Use of Proceeds."